 Monaco State Structure

-The throne is inherited by the direct and legitimate descendant based on the right of primogeniture, with male offspring being given priority.
+The throne is inherited by a direct and legitimate descendant according to the right of primogeniture, with male heirs having priority.
 In the absence of a legitimate heir, the throne may pass to an adopted son.

 Executive Power

-The Prince appoints the Minister of State from a list of three candidates proposed by the President of France.
-The Prince also appoints other members of the Government Council: the Advisor for Internal Affairs, the Advisor for Social Affairs and Health, and the Advisor for Finance.
+The Prince appoints the Minister of State from three candidates proposed by the French President, as well as other senior officials: the Counsellor for Internal Affairs, the Counsellor for Social Affairs and Employment, and the Counsellor for Finance.
+This structure ensures effective governance and a strong partnership with France.

 Judicial Power

-Judicial power in Monaco rests entirely with the Prince, who delegates its exercise to the judicial organs and the Supreme Court.
-The Directorate of Judicial Services performs the functions of the Minister of Justice, as this position does not exist in the principality.
+Judicial power is vested in the Prince, who entrusts its exercise to independent courts and the Supreme Court of Monaco.
+The Department of Judicial Services fulfils the functions of a Ministry of Justice.

 You may also like